rui-teixeira/cv/README.md

-# This is a LaTeX template for my CV.
+# This is the LaTeX template for my CV.

 Version 1.0 (24/3/13), original
 Version 1.1 (4/6/13), modified by Fernando Paolo